 Pre-Application Checklist

-• Make sure that your organisation is conducting activities listed under Part II of the Ninth Schedule.
-These include welfare, healthcare, education, housing, animal welfare and conservation efforts.
+- Your organisation is actively conducting activities listed under Part II of the Ninth Schedule (welfare, healthcare, education, etc.).

 Step 1: Completion of Form EI 1

-Complete SARS’s prescribed application form EI 1, providing details about your organisation, the activities you conduct, and the PBOs you aim to support with the donations received.
+Complete SARS’s prescribed application form EI 1, providing accurate details about your organisation, the activities you conduct, and the specific PBOs you support with the donations received.

 Step 2: Submission of Required Documents